HASEL-UZH/PersonalAnalytics/documentation/INSTALLATION.md

 5. (optional) Click "Open" in case a warning is shown that the app was downloaded from the internet
 6. After the installation completes, follow the Onboarding-wizard, which explains the study, collected data and how to use PersonalAnalytics
 7. On the second page, grant PersonalAnalytics the permissions it requires to function corectly
+8. Note that you might need to manually quit and restart PersonalAnalytics after giving permission
-8. Access PersonalAnalytics anytime through the context-menu in the menubar icon
+9. Access PersonalAnalytics anytime through the context-menu in the menubar icon

 The following video shows the steps in action: